Flag of Europe: 1950–present: Council of Europe

-a design was based on the Olympic rings, eight silver rings on a blue background, rejected due to the rings' similarity with "dial", "chain" and "zeros", or a large yellow star on a blue background, rejected due to its equality with the flag of the Belgian Congo.
+a design was based on the Olympic rings, eight golden rings on a blue background, rejected due to the rings' similarity with "dial", "chain" and "zeros", or a large yellow star on a blue background, rejected due to its equality with the flag of the Belgian Congo.

 The Consultative Assembly narrowed their choice to two designs.
 One was by Salvador de Madariaga, the founder of the College of Europe, who suggested a constellation of stars on a blue background (positioned according to capital cities, with a large star for Strasbourg, the seat of the council).
 He had circulated his flag round many European capitals and the concept had found favour.

 The second was a variant by Arsène Heitz, who worked for the council's postal service and had submitted dozens of designs, one of which was accepted by the Assembly.
 The design was similar to Salvador de Madariaga's, but rather than a constellation, the stars were arranged in a circle.
 Arsène Heitz was one of several people who proposed a circle of gold stars on a blue background.
 None of his proposals perfectly match the design that was adopted.
 Paul Levy claims that he was the one who designed the template for the flag, not Arsène Heitz.

 In 1987, Heitz would claim that his inspiration had been the crown of twelve stars of the Woman of the Apocalypse, often found in Marian iconography (see below).